Anti-DreamBooth: Protecting users from personalized text-to-image synthesis: Experiments

 \subsection{Adverse settings}

 In this section, we investigate if our proposed defense still succeeds when some component is unknown, leading to a mismatch between the perturbation learning and the target DreamBooth model finetuning processes.
+Unless otherwise specified, all experiments will be conducted using ASPL with SD V2.1 and on the VGGFace2 dataset.

 \minisection{Model mismatching.} The first scenario is when the pretrained generators are mismatched.
 We provide an example of transferring adversarial noise trained on SD v1.4 to defend DreamBooth models trained from v2.1 and v2.0 in the first and third rows in Table \ref{tab:cross}.
 ASPL still provides good scores as in Table \ref{tab:convenient}.
 We also examine the ensemble solution suggested in the literature, as discussed in Sec. \ref{sec:algorithms}.
 We combine that ensemble idea with ASPL, called E-ASPL, using SD v1.4, 1.5, and 2.1.
 It further improves the defense in both cases, as illustrated in the upper half of Table \ref{tab:cross}.